LunarG/VulkanSamples/BUILD.md

 # Build Instructions
-This project fully supports Linux today.
+This project fully supports Linux and Windows today.
-Support for Windows is for the loader, layers, and the VkTrace trace/replay tools.
 Support for Android is TBD.

 ## Git the Bits